Azure/fta-networking/doc/connectivity.md

 * Cross Subscription, Tenant and Region Connectivty
 * Peering charge per gb
 * Peering is not transative without the use of NVA and UDR
-* limitations with basic load balancers and some services see [Requirements and constraints](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering#requirements-and-constraints) for more detail
+* Limitations with basic load balancers and some services see [Requirements and constraints](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering#requirements-and-constraints) for more detail

 Alternatives
 * S2S VPN